 Center for Addictions Triage and Treatment (CATT)

-Washington County's Behavioral Health Division is working on an exciting new project to improve access to substance use disorder care in our community.
-The Center for Addictions Triage and Treatment (CATT) is a concept currently in development.
+Washington County's Behavioral Health Division is working on an exciting new project to improve access to substance use disorder care for adults in our community.
+The Center for Addictions Triage and Treatment (CATT) is a project currently in development.

 We believe that people can recover from problem substance use.
 Our plan is to build a comprehensive and coordinated substance use treatment center that is open 24/7.
 The CATT will be a place where adults struggling with problem substance use can get the services and supports necessary to live a healthier life.
 The CATT will offer rapid access to care and culturally responsive treatment.
 It will provide treatment proven to work.
 Individuals will enter the CATT voluntarily.

 This project is currently in the site selection phase.
 On February 1, 2022, the Board of Commissioners approved us to use a county-owned building in Beaverton for the Intensive Services part of the CATT.
 This direction moves us one step closer to making the project a reality.
 We are continuing to explore a second building in Hillsboro to house the Community Services.
 You can read more about the locations and services we hope to offer on the "Definitions, FAQs and Service Locations" page.